toastedqu/toastedqu.github.io/content/docs/ml/supervised.md

 </center>

+&nbsp;

 ## Gradient Boosting
 Idea: train a bunch of fixed-size trees to fit residuals sequentially. take a weighted majority vote.

 Model/Algorithm:
-1. Init a leaf as the average of $\mathbf{y}$.
-Calculate residuals.
+1. Init a constant-value leaf as initial prediction (average for reg; log-odds for cls)
-2. Train a tree (#leaves < $m$) on the residuals.
-Scale it with a fixed learning rate.
+2. Train a tree (#leaves < $m$) to predict the **negative loss gradient** w.r.t. curr ensemble's predictions for each sample in the training data.
+    - **Pseudo-residuals**: negative gradients represent how far off curr predictions are from actual targets
+    - The weak learner aims to capture the patterns in the errors made by curr ensemble.
-3. Combine leaf (and previous trees) and current tree to make new predictions on the same data.
-Calculate new residuals.
+3. Combine leaf (+ prev trees) + curr tree (scaled with a learning rate) to make new predictions on the same data.
+Calculate new negative loss gradients.
-4. Repeat Steps 2-3 till limit.
+4. Repeat Steps 2-3 till #trees reaches limit.

 Objective:
 - Loss: arbitrary
+- Regularization:
-- Regularization: smaller learning rate (i.e., multiplicative shrinking of the weight on the weak learner), bootstrapping.
+    - smaller learning rate (i.e., multiplicative shrinking of the weight on the weak learner)
+    - bootstrapping

 Optimization (Hyperparams):
 - #stages: $T$